driusan/lmt/Implementation.md

 a regular expression.
 There's four potential components:

  1. 3 or more '`' characters.
 We don't care how many there are.
- 2. 0 or more non-whitespace characters, which will may be the language type.
+ 2. 0 or more non-whitespace characters, which will be the language type.
  3. 0 or more alphanumeric characters, which can be a file name.
  4. 0 or 1 string enclosed in quotation marks.
- 5. It may or may not end in `+=`.
+ 5. It may or may not end in the string literal `+=`.

 So the regex will look something like ```/^(`+)([a-zA-Z0-9\.]*)("[.*]"){0,1}(+=){0,1}$/``` (there are more characters that might be in a file name, but to keep the regex simple